prezi/pride/README.md

 ## Limitations and caveats

 * Module dependencies can only be resolved properly to local projects available in the session if they are specified via the `moduleDependencies { ... }` block instead of `dependencies { ... }`.
 If you put them in `dependencies { ... }`, they will always come from Artifactory.
-* Multi-project Gradle builds cannot use `project(":some-other-subproject")` to refer to other subprojects in the project.
-You should not this either, and it is a code-smell to use this feature.
-Publish anything you might need in other subprojects to a configuration, and depend on that instead.
+* Multi-project Gradle builds cannot use `project(":some-other-subproject")` and `project(path: "...")` to refer to other subprojects in the project, as Gradle does not support relative paths that point above the current project.
+Instead of these you can use `relativeProject(":some-other-subproject")` and `relativeProject(path: "...")`.
 * Do not use `gradle.properties` to store version numbers.
 It should not be needed, as in `moduleDependencies { ... }` you can specify the major version to depend on, and Gradle will always get you either a local project from the session, or the newest version from Artifactory.
 * Only use `include(...)` in `settings.gradle` -- Pride needs to merge all module's `settings.gradle`s, and it does not support arbitrary code.
 * Pride merges `gradle.properties` from modules into a `gradle.properties` in the root of the session.
 If multiple modules define the same property, the results might be confusing.